 Once the drug comes to market, suppliers may be bound by certain "conditionalities" to activate the purchase commitment.
 Any conditions on supplier participation must be set at the outset, creating a clear and consistent set of market incentives.
-Potential conditions for supplier participation may include the following:
+Potential

 - Supplier commitment to supply the entire MVAC-guaranteed volume at the agreed prices, either directly or via licensed intermediaries - Access agreements for low-income countries (LICs), perhaps linked to global donor purchase agreements - Sustained or further reduced pricing for participating countries once the purchase commitment is exhausted (for a specific total volume or a specific period of time) - Alignment with industrial policy priorities, potentially including licensing to local manufacturers, technology transfer, or partnerships with local clinical trial networks (see Chapter 5)